Fit Automotive Training School Into Your Life with Evening Classes

 The Advantages of Evening Coursework at ATC

-With evening classes, the part-time night training takes place after the traditional workday.
-So, you can still keep your job during the day, then have the time at night for training.
+With evening classes, the part-time training takes place after the traditional workday.
+So, you can still keep your job during the day, then have the time for training.
 Make ends meet as you acquire the necessary skills to advance your career in the automotive industry.

 The Automotive Technology Program

-Aside from the different schedule, the biggest difference between the AT-EVE and AT-DAY programs is the course length.
+Aside from the different schedule, the biggest difference between the AT-EVE and AT-DAY programs is the course length and program hours.
 Automotive Technology daytime students can complete coursework in about 64 weeks.
 The AT-EVE program has fewer course hours but takes about 84 weeks to complete.

 Essentially, repetition of task assignments is reduced from the full-time day program, with the difference in program hours.
 While day classes are different than night classes, these programs have a lot in common, including topics taught, shop work, and the careers you may be eligible for after completion of the program.